Actions API

 Get thread with all nested comments:

-const thread = await api.actions.get({
+const thread = await api.actions.list({

 rootId: 'act_original_post',